Jürgen Kuczynski: Contacts with other internees and spying for the Russians

 During his time in Britain, Kuczynski was constantly watched by MI5 and the Special Branch of Scotland Yard.
 The Special Branch described him in May 1944 as the "economic expert of the German Communist Party who has been known to us as a Communist since June 1931, when he was employed by the Communist Central Organisation in Berlin.
 In 1932, he was one of the supporters of the World Anti-War Congress Movement, which was organised by Willi Münzenberg on behalf of the Third International".
 MI5 in a report described him: "Kuzcynski does not usually overestimate possibilities and indulge in wishful thinking like most Communists are prone to".

 In mid-1944 Kuczynski was approached by Joe Gould, a colonel in the US Office of Strategic Services, to help recruit German exiles willing to parachute into Germany for surveillance and resistance work.
 Kuczynski referred Gould to the London branch of the German Communist Party, and German Communist exiles were chosen for the task.
 (He shared these details with his sister Ursula and therefore with the Soviet Union, as described in Joseph E. Persico's Piercing the Reich: The Penetration of Nazi Germany by American Secret Agents During World War II .)

 Based on his recent publications on the German economy, in September 1944 Kuczynski was invited to join the Strategic Bombing Survey; he was given the rank of lieutenant-colonel in the US Army Air Force.
-As an intelligence analysis, his task was to evaluate the impact of American bombing upon the German economy, and to suggest how the Americans might better bomb Germany to damage the economy of the Reich.
+As an intelligence analyst, his task was to evaluate the impact of American bombing upon the German economy, and to suggest how the Americans might better bomb Germany to damage the economy of the Reich.
 Kuczynski worked under the economist John Kenneth Galbraith.
 He shared this analysis with Soviet intelligence.